5g-mobility/5g-mobility/README.md

 Among the most varied objectives to improve the detection of different situations on the roads, the application must provide a dashboard with information about:

 ### Traffic cameras and Radars from PASMO project
-1. Number of vehicles to circulate (as well their velocity) at the moment and monthly/yearly
+1. Number of vehicles to circulate (as well their velocity) at the moment and monthly
 2. Traffic
 3. Presence of animals, people or strange objects on the road
 4. See the number of cyclists, runners or people walking on bike lanes